-If you have clients world-wide, it really is going to be hard to pick the best fitting solution – you cannot simply choose such a location for everyone to feel comfortable.
+If you have clients worldwide, it really is going to be hard to pick the best-fitting solution – you cannot simply choose such a location for everyone to feel comfortable.
 That is why this search option is not vital and may be omitted depending on the circumstances.

 4. In-House Data Center Staff

-Serious hosting companies usually co-operate with data centers on some special conditions – either they belong to the VIP client group, so that their issues are addressed immediately or they have a dedicated technical assistant to take care of such manual tasks as reboots and hardware replacement.
-In both cases this affects the final service price, but it really is worth it, since the end users are secured from terrific delays.
+Serious hosting companies usually cooperate with data centers on some special conditions – either they belong to the VIP client group so that their issues are addressed immediately or they have a dedicated technical assistant to take care of such manual tasks as reboots and hardware replacement.
+In both cases, this affects the final service price, but it really is worth it, since the end users are secured from terrific delays.

 5. Uptime and SLA Guarantees

 Since it’s physically impossible to grant 100% uptime, there is a fair limit accepted for hosts – 99.9%.
-Those figures usually mean monthly uptime rate and imply the server being down for no longer than 45 minutes per month.
-If this limit is not kept, you may apply for the compensation, however on those conditions only, if the uptime guarantee is backed by Service Level Agreement (SLA).
+Those figures usually mean a monthly uptime rate and imply the server being down for no longer than 45 minutes per month.
+If this limit is not kept, you may apply for compensation, however on those conditions only, if the uptime guarantee is backed by Service Level Agreement (SLA).

-There are also cases, when SLA comes with a certain range of services only – usually more expensive and technically complicated ones, such as virtual and dedicated server hosting, cloud hosting, etc. – therefore you should always check the specifications and support options of your hosting plan before you purchase it.
+There are also cases when SLA comes with a certain range of services only – usually more expensive and technically complicated ones, such as virtual and dedicated server hosting, cloud hosting, etc. – therefore you should always check the specifications and support options of your hosting plan before you purchase it.

 6. Pricing Peculiarities

 Another thing to find out before making your purchase is the pricing.
-And it is not actually about the exact amount of dollars and cents – you need to make sure that there are no hidden fees, that the company has a price freeze, i.e. that the renewal fee remains the same regardless of the further changes in pricing.
+And it is not actually about the exact amount of dollars and cents – you need to make sure that there are no hidden fees, and that the company has a price freeze, i.e. that the renewal fee remains the same regardless of the further changes in pricing.

-You should also check if the announced price is the one you are going to pay – many hosts announce monthly price on conditions of annual billing cycle at their websites, while the monthly billing cycle fee is a bit higher.
+You should also check if the announced price is the one you are going to pay – many hosts announce monthly prices on conditions of the annual billing cycle at their websites, while the monthly billing cycle fee is a bit higher.
 Thus, the clients who signup on monthly renewal conditions think they are going to pay the cheaper price and sometimes find out the truth only after their order is submitted and the account activation is pending.

-The tips above should have cleared your check list of potential hosts.
+The tips above should have cleared your checklist of potential hosts.
 Let’s proceed with less crucial but also helpful tips to let you pick the best of the best:

 7. Company Age

 This is not the factor to seriously refer to, however, it is obvious that the longer the company is on the market, the more experienced and stable it is.
 While checking how old the company is, you may also check how frequently they update their pricing and range of services – those details expose the flexibility of the company and the way they react at the changes on the market.
-If you are looking for the experts, who provide professional services, it really is advisable to look into companies that have been in business for five years at least.
+If you are looking for experts, who provide professional services, it really is advisable to look into companies that have been in business for five years at least.

 8. Check the Reviews